Bordeaux River Cruises

 A guide on board doing live commentary during Bordeaux Sightseeing River Cruise

-The sightseeing cruises are available daily, at multiple time slots; start at 11am and the last is at 5pm.
+The sightseeing cruises are available daily, at multiple time slots; typically starting at 11am.
+The last cruise is at 7pm.

 Duration: 90 minutes